kobsio/kobs/docs/plugins/helm.md

 ## Insight Options

 !!! note
-    The Istio plugin can not be used within the insights section of an application.
+    The Helm plugin can not be used within the insights section of an application.

 ## Variable Options

 !!! note
-    The Istio plugin can not be used to get a list of variable values.
+    The Helm plugin can not be used to get a list of variable values.

 ## Panel Options

-The following options can be used for a panel with the Istio plugin:
+The following options can be used for a panel with the Helm plugin:

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |